wathmihasara/ASS_4_GRP-10/README.md

 # Question 4

-# bar plot for ecoli
+# Bar plot for ecoli

 ```{r}
 install.packages("ggplot2")
 ```
 This code is used to download the ggplot2

-# loading the libraries
+# Loading the libraries

 ```{r}
 library(seqinr)